OkayAbedin/medbox/old/KY024_OPERATION.md

 ## Installation Tips

 1. **Mount the KY-024 Module**:
-   - Position the sensor on the MedBox frame
+   - Position the sensor on the CareBox frame
    - The component side should face where the lid will close

 2. **Attach Magnet to Lid**: